titusdecali/stringer-vscode/README.md

 By default, the preview language is your configured `baseLanguage`.
 You can set a persistent default in settings.

+### Missing key highlighting

+- When the active preview language is missing a key that is used inside Vue template text, the inline preview shows a red indicator with “Locale Key Missing!!”.
+- This is a strong signal that your target locales are out of sync with the base language.
+- Fix it by running alignment: click the status bar “Stringer” button → pick “Align Translations”, or run `stringer align` in your terminal.

+### Control Panel

+- Open with `Stringer: Open Control Panel`.
+- Change preview mode and preview language, reload locales, and open quick links for the website, docs, and billing.

 ### Settings

 - `stringerHelper.enableInlinePreview` (boolean, default `true`): toggle inline previews on/off.
 - `stringerHelper.defaultPreviewLanguage` (string, default empty): set a preferred preview language code.
 If empty, falls back to `baseLanguage` from your CLI config.
+- `stringerHelper.inlinePreviewKeyMode` (string, default `hidden`): choose the preview content.
+Supported values: `full` (key + text), `hidden` (text only).
+- `stringerHelper.hoverShowsKey` (boolean, default `true`): show the i18n key in hover tooltips.
+- `stringerHelper.autoAlignAfterAdd` (boolean, default `false`): when adding a new key via the command, automatically trigger `stringer align` if other locale files exist.

 Notes:
 - Make sure you’ve run any Stringer CLI flow at least once so `~/.stringer-cli.json` exists and your project is registered.